-• Who is the audience of AASHE educational programs and events?
+• Who is the audience of AASHE educational programs?

 • Do I need to be an AASHE member to submit a proposal?

-For the conference: We give preference to submissions featuring people associated with AASHE member organizations and we don’t accept proposals submitted by or featuring non-member businesses (except as a benefit associated with sponsorship).
+For the conference: We give preference to submissions featuring people associated with AASHE member organizations and we typically don’t accept proposals submitted by or featuring non-member businesses (except as a benefit associated with sponsorship).
+Consider joining AASHE or sponsoring the conference!

 • How do I submit a proposal?